julian-garcia/inclusion-nudges/content/blog/how-to-make-inclusion-an-everyday-priority-in-our-workplaces.md

 ---
 ![](/images/uploads/lynne-connolly-photo-from-linkedin.jpeg "Lynne Connelly")

-*Lynne Connolly has been applying Inclusion Nudges in her work since 2019 as Global Head of Diversity & Inclusion in Standard Life Aberdeen.
+*Guest Blog Writer, Lynne Connolly has been applying Inclusion Nudges in her work since 2019 as Global Head of Diversity & Inclusion in Standard Life Aberdeen.
 As a guest blog writer, she shares with you her experience.
 We are really pleased that Lynne is sharing with you about her work as a change maker for diversity & inclusion.
 Reciprocity and sharing are key principles to the Inclusion Nudges global community.
 Thanks Lynne, we appreciate all that you are doing.*

 ***Tinna & Lisa***